 The third goal of the Walk is to raise money for the AFSP.
-Any donations to this non-profit are put to good use as 84 cents to the dollar go to suicide prevention through research, education and treatment plans.
+Any donations to this non-profit are put to good use as 84 cents to the dollar go to suicide prevention through research, education, advocacy and treatment plans.

 With a focus on these three objectives, the morning is also a time to celebrate our lives.
-So, people are able to share in a hopeful spirit by enjoying: a complimentary breakfast (Chick-fil-A, Starbucks, Flowers Baking Company of Norfolk pastries); a wonderful program of Awareness, Remembrance and Celebration; Activities (crafts, decorating frizbees, folding a crane table); After-Walk Picnic with music by the Ben Phelps Project Band, complimentary Rita’s Italian Ice and we’ll have a drawing when someone will receive a beautiful quilt as a gift.
+So, people are able to share in a hopeful spirit by enjoying: a complimentary breakfast (Chick-fil-A, Starbucks, Flowers Baking Company of Norfolk pastries, and Sam's Club breakfast bars); a wonderful program of Awareness, Remembrance and Celebration; Activities (crafts, decorating frizbees, folding a crane table); After-Walk Picnic with music by the Ben Phelps Project Band, complimentary Rita’s Italian Ice and we’ll have a drawing when someone will receive a beautiful quilt as a gift.
 Throughout the Walk, free pictures can be taken of families and groups.

 To learn more about these activities, please continue.

 Your involvement is important in accomplishing these goals.
 Of course you can participate by walking one of the three different trails at Mt.
-Trashmore.
-And / or, you are also encouraged to participate in the other many activities that we have planned: Our Program of Remembrance, Celebration, and Hope; complimentary refreshments; the availability of Mental Health Professionals and Information; Children’s Activity Table; Memory Wall; Crane-Making Table; Frisbee Art; and After-Walk Picnic with a live band and the drawing of the Crane Peace Quilt as a gift.
+Trashmore (1.30; 1.45; 1.95 miles).
+And / or, you are also encouraged to participate in the other many activities that we have planned: Our Program of Awareness, Remembrance, and Celebration; complimentary refreshments; the availability of Mental Health Professionals and Information; Memory Wall; Crane-Making Table; Frisbee Art; Craft Table and After-Walk Picnic with a live band and the drawing of the Crane Peace Quilt as a gift.

 Although we believe in the positive impact of AFSP in its efforts to prevent suicide, we want you to feel equally free to raise or not to raise money.
+In either event, you are very welcome.
 If you choose to collect donations, you can do this by having people sponsor your walking or by adding your own personal donation or that of friends, working associates, businesses, or corporations.
-Any money raised is put to good use as 84 cents to the dollar goes to suicide prevention through research, education & treatment programs.
-Donations for the 2013 Walk begin January 1, 2013. (for more information about donations - click here).
-Whether you are involved in walking; event activities; or raising donations, you can do this either individually or as a “group” which might consist of a family, work associates, or individuals with shared interests and concerns, etc.
+With money raised, 84 cents to the dollar goes to suicide prevention through research, education, advocacy & treatment programs.
+Donations for the 2015 Walk begin January 1, 2015. (for more information about donations - click here).
+Whether you are involved in walking; event activities; or raising donations, you can do this either individually or as a “team” which might consist of a family, work associates,military commands or individuals with shared interests and concerns, etc.